EricssonResearch/bloombility/bloom/split/README.md

   - `track`: Whether to track the training process with Weights & Biases.
   - `key`: Your Weights & Biases API key.
 - `max_clients`: The maximum number of clients that can connect to the server.
+- `show_plot`: Whether to show the training plot after training is complete.
+(Default: False)
+- `parallel_training`: Whether to train the model in parallel or sequentially.
+(Default: False)

 ## Output